Jewish prayer: Other laws and customs

 In the event one of the prayers was missed inadvertently, the Amidah prayer is said twice in the next service—a procedure known as tefillat tashlumin.

 Many Jews sway their body back and forth during prayer.
-This practice, referred to as shuckling in Yiddish, is not mandatory.
+This practice is referred to as shuckling in Yiddish.

-Many are accustomed to giving charity before, during (especially during Vayivarech David) or after prayer, in the hopes that this will make their prayer more likely to be heard.
+Many are accustomed to giving charity before, during (especially during Vayivarech David) or after prayer, as "tzedakah" will make their prayer more effective.

 According to the Talmud, during prayer one should face toward Jerusalem, and specifically the site of the Temple in Jerusalem.
 This is based on Solomon's prayer "...and they will pray to You toward their land, which You gave to their fathers; the city which You have chosen; and the house which I have built for Your name".